Is This Program Right for You?

 You will be required to attend additional meetings and events on the AU campus in the fall semester, to complete the academic program.

-The academic component of the program will be delivered by Meg Weekes, Associate Dean of AU's School of Public Affairs and faculty from the American University of Rome.
+The academic component of the program will be delivered by AU Prof. Meg Weekes and faculty from the American University of Rome.

 You will be housed in typical Italian-style furnished apartments in the residential neighborhoods of Trastevere and Monteverde, Arrangements will be made for you to take meals in the apartments, eat at local restaurants and, through classes, learn to cook and eat in the classic Italian tradition.